arsee2/ascii_art2image/README.md

 ### Implementation
 The approach of decoding from image to ascii and from ascii to image contains in pic_to_ascii.py The colorization contains in colorizer22 folder.
-It uses realization from  <a href="https://github.com/Armour/Automatic-Image-Colorization" title="Title"> colorization</a>
+It uses realization from  <a href="https://github.com/Armour/Automatic-Image-Colorization" title="link"> https://github.com/Armour/Automatic-Image-Colorization </a>

 ## Second Model